Derek Anderson (fighter): Bellator MMA

 Anderson was expected to return against Adam Piccolotti at Bellator 189 on December 1, 2017.
 However, an injury to Anderson forced him out of the bout and he was replaced by David Rickels.

 Anderson made his welterweight debut against Guilherme Bomba on October 4, 2019 at Bellator 229.
 He won via unanimous decision.

 Anderson was expected to headline Bellator London 2 against Michael Page on 23 November 2019 but Anderson withdrew for undisclosed reasons on 12 November 2019.

 Anderson was then scheduled again to face Paul Daley at Bellator 247 on October 1, 2020.
 However, Daley was not unable to make weight and was hospitalized, leading to the bout being scrapped.

 Anderson faced Killys Mota on November 5 at Bellator 251.
 He won the bout via second round knockout.

 Anderson faced Michael Page at Bellator 258 on May 7, 2021.
 Anderson was supposed to fight Page twice before at Bellator 179 and Bellator London 2.
 Towards the end of the first round, Page landed a kick to Anderson's face which badly broke his nose to the point it was completely flattened, leading to the doctor stopping the fight between rounds.

 He was suspended 120 days (4 months) by the Mohegan Sun Department of Athletic Regulation for falsifying his pre-fight medical forms after Anderson failed to disclose that he went to the hospital four times for kidney failure during his fight camp.

 Anderson was scheduled to face Goiti Yamauchi on March 12, 2022 at Bellator 276.
 The week of the event, the bout was scrapped for unknown reasons.

+Anderson was scheduled to face former two-time Glory Welterweight Champion Cédric Doumbé at Bellator Champions Series 2 on May 17, 2024.
+However, he was involved in a hit-and-run accident that severely injured his left foot and withdrew from the bout.